alephium/www/src/content/news/Zealy-Quests-are-coming-d0f40dbb66f3/index.md

 Remember that some quests must be done in a sequence, so you must complete the previous ones to unlock them!

 Your tasks are different on each quest.
-Some require you to go to a website, RT or like posts on <a href="https://twitter.com/alephium" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/alephium" rel="noopener" target="_blank">Twitter</a>, while others will ask you to provide a link, image, text, video, and so on.
+Some require you to go to a website, RT or like posts on <a href="https://twitter.com/alephium" data-href="https://twitter.com/alephium">Twitter</a>, while others will ask you to provide a link, image, text, video, and so on.

 Some are daily tasks you can do every day to increase your XP count.